-Make any additional changes to the template directory that should be reflected in the ensemble.
+Make any additional changes to the template run directory that you would like to see reflected in the ensemble.

 falseand all other main switches set to

 true.
-However, if you are not using a Spinup run, you should set the
+However, if you are not using a global spinup run (and are supplying your own spun up restart file), you should set the

 false.
-This will take a while, as it involves compiling GEOS-Chem and copying and modifying large files.
+This will take a few minutes, as it involves compiling GEOS-Chem and copying and modifying large files.
 You can set the

 falseand compile yourself first if you have custom compile-time settings you wish to invoke.

 Your ensemble is now built and deployed.
-If you are using the “separate run” form of ensemble spinup, common for pre-13.4 GEOS-Chem (and indicated by setting
+If you are using the “separate run” form of ensemble spinup, which is recommended for assimilation of species with longer lifetimes (and indicated by setting

 ens_config.json), you can